 Types of dangerous drug claims

 Three broad categories encompass nearly every defective drug claim.
-Before you can file suit against a pharmaceutical company, you must first identify the type of claim you will pursue.
+Before filing suit against a pharmaceutical company, you must first identify the type of claim you will pursue.
 The three categories include:

 - Defective Manufacturing